uccser/verto/docs/source/contributing.rst

 =======================================

 This is our current process for creating and publishing a Kordac release.
-This can only be performed by users that are part of the `uccser/Kordac team`, if you are not on this team get in contact with someone who is.
+This can only be performed by repository administrators

 1. `Create a release branch <http://nvie.com/posts/a-successful-git-branching-model/#creating-a-release-branch>`_.
 Checkout to this branch.
 2. Update the version number [1]_ within ``kordac/__init__.py``.